chuma-beep/Problem-Solving-Strategies/Getting-Started/intro.md

 2. Trail an Error
 3. MeansEnd Analysis
 4. Heuristic
+5. Abstraction
-5. FlowChart and PsuedoCode
+6. FlowChart and PsuedoCode
-6. Algorithms
+7. Algorithms
+8. Decomposition and Modularisation
+9. Testing and Debugging

 ### Note these are also very important steps but these require more application than theory so i won't be verbose on them